Vale George Negus: Giant of Australian Journalism Dies at 82

 In recognition of his contributions, Negus was appointed a Member of the Order of Australia (AM) in 2015.
 In 2021, his remarkable career was further acknowledged when he received the Walkley Award for Most Outstanding Contribution to Journalism.

 Negus is survived by his wife, fellow journalist Kirsty Cockburn, and their sons, Serge and Ned.
-In their statement, his family beautifully captured his personal legacy: “While we know he will be celebrated for his unique contribution to journalism, football, and the environment, he would also want to be remembered for the incredible family man he was.”
+In their statement, his family beautifully captured his personal legacy: “Many of you will have uplifting and distinct memories of him, regardless of whether you met him, but especially if you did.

-“If you are looking to connect with those memories here are a few suggestions from us; kick a football, enjoy a hearty bowl of pasta, plan your next adventure to somewhere intriguing, or ask a curious question you think needs answering (and as he would say, the most important and simple one, ‘Why?’),” they said.
+“If you are looking to connect with those memories here are a few suggestions from us; kick a football, enjoy a hearty bowl of pasta, plan your next adventure to somewhere intriguing, or ask a curious question you think needs answering (and as he would say, the most important and simple one, ‘Why?).”

 “Even better, do all of those things and do them together with people you love.
 That’s what he would have done.”